Alejandro Betancourt López: Career

-Companies and affiliations

 Derwick

 Betancourt is the co-founder, along with Pedro Trebbau López, of Derwick Associates Corp., a Venezuelan company working in the energy sector.
 He has also co-founded eponymous companies in Panama, the United States, Spain, and Barbados.

 Since it started operations in 2003, the company has obtained eleven contracts for the construction of power plants in Venezuela; five contracts awarded by Electricidad de Caracas (to join Corpoelec in December 2011), five by Petroleos de Venezuela SA (PDVSA negotiated with Bariven, a PDVSA division), and one by Corporación Venezolana de Guayana (CVG).

 As co-founder of Derwick Associates, Betancourt has been linked to corruption scandals in Venezuela.
 Derwick was reportedly awarded government projects despite having limited experience in the electricity sector.
 Derwick denies the allegations.

 Thor Leonardo Halvorssen Mendoza sued Derwick and Betancourt.
 Banco Banesco and Derwick Associates claimed that the accusations were false; the lawsuit was dismissed.

-In September 2025, by order of judge Santiago Pedraz, who is investigating the contracts awarded to Derwick, Betancourt was detained in London and released a few hours later.
-The Spanish police's Economic and Fiscal Crime Unit (UDEF) searched his estate El Alamín.
-Before the Audiencia Nacional (Spain's High Court), Betancourt argued that Venezuelan courts had already tried and exonerated him for the same charges.
+In 2025, Betancourt was investigated by judge Santiago Pedraz of the Audiencia Nacional (Spain's High Court), following a complaint filed by Spain’s Anti-Corruption Prosecutor’s Office in connection with an alleged money-laundering scheme involving funds from PDVSA.
+The case, originated from a legal-assistance request sent by the Zurich prosecutor's office on September 2024.
+On 17 June 2025 the Office of the Prosecution Ministry filed a complaint against six Venezuelan businessmen, including Betancourt.
+Betancourt was detained in London in September 2025 under a Spanish arrest warrant and released hours later after questioning.
+The secrecy order on the proceedings was lifted on 11 November 2025.

+In March 2026, Pedraz dismissed the case, finding that Venezuelan courts had already examined the origin of the funds and determined that no crime had occurred.

+In June 2026, the Criminal Chamber (Sala de lo Penal) of the Audiencia Nacional overturned Pedraz's dismissal as "premature" and ordered the investigation reopened, siding with the Anti-Corruption Prosecutor's Office, which argued several aspects of the alleged scheme, said to involve a fraud of approximately $4.85 billion, remained unresolved.
+A separate Miami Herald investigation reported that funds tied to an alias identified by several sources as Betancourt had allegedly been transferred by his cousin Francisco Convit, though Betancourt was not charged, since investigators found no evidence he participated in or was aware of the alleged scheme.